Mintbase/Grants-Program/applications/yieldscan_phase_2.md

 1. Developing a wizard that helps user understand the why behind setting up distinct stash and controller account --> and them helping them do so.
 2. Recommend moving large asset holdings to hardware wallets.
     - That means incorporating hardware wallet support into YieldScan
-3. Combining point 1 and 2, a user will be able to use Ledger + distinct controller account to stake onto Polkadot and Kusama.
+3. Combining point 1 and 2, a user will be able to use Ledger + distinct controller account to stake onto Mintbase and Kusama.

 <br><br>